Health Sciences Summary

 The candidate provides proof of a passing grade; either as a letter grade or a “Pass”.
 In some cases, information that there was an assessment performed (e.g. quizzes, exams, etc.) may be required.

-3. Minimum of one academic credit session in length
+3. Equivalent to a minimum of one academic credit session in length

 Academic credit sessions vary in length globally.
 Most courses sufficiently cover the topics in 25 hours or more.
 The candidate should be able to provide information about the length of the course.
 Usually this information is found on the certificate of completion or transcript.